SNodeC/snode.c/README.md

 }
 ```

-If we would have created a *named client instance* than a special *connect* method which only expects the *lambda* can be used.
-In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.
+If we would have created a *named client instance* than a special `connect()` method which only expects the *lambda* can be used.
+In that case the configuration of this named instance would be done using *command line arguments* and/or a *configuration file*.

 ### CMakeLists.txt file for Building and Installing our *echoserver* and *echoclient*